aliyousefi-dev/ova/docs/Team Space.md

-Team Space
+What is Team Space.
-what is this feature
-this feature lets to multiple peoples work on the a space for the videos.

-for example the space lets you to Edit the video and Upload a New One.

-Video

-Every Space have a Owner.

-Default User:
-- Create Space ?
-- Comment ?
--
+is a Space that you Can Join others to that Space and Define the Roles on that.

+We need a Section like the Broadcasting that want to just Read and not have Access to Edit or Re Upload.

+As New Uploads.